 Pro Very dark blacks

-A pure black screen measures just 0.023 cd/m², which means that when black colours or loading screens appear, they will truly look black (instead of the dark purplish glow which lower quality screens produce when displaying black colours).
+A pure black screen measures just 0.023 cd/m², which means that when black colours or loading screens appear, they will actually look black (instead of the dark purplish glow which lower quality screens produce when displaying black colours).

 Pro Great colors